Walter Burkert

 Walter Burkert (/de/; 2 February 1931 – 11 March 2015) was a German scholar of Greek mythology and cult.

-A professor of classics at the University of Zurich, Switzerland, he taught in the UK and the US.
+A professor of classics at the University of Zurich, Switzerland, he taught in the United Kingdom and the United States.
 He has influenced generations of students of religion since the 1960s, combining in the modern way the findings of archaeology and epigraphy with the work of poets, historians, and philosophers.
 He was a member of both the American Philosophical Society and the American Academy of Arts and Sciences.

 He published books on the balance between lore and science among the followers of Pythagoras, and more extensively on ritual and archaic cult survival, on the ritual killing at the heart of religion, on mystery religions, and on the reception in the Hellenic world of Near Eastern and Persian culture, which sets Greek religion in its wider Aegean and Near Eastern context.

-Personal life
+Life

 Burkert was born in Neuendettelsau.
-He married Maria Bosch in 1957 and they had three children, Reinhard, Andrea and Cornelius.
-He died on 11 March 2015 in Zürich, Switzerland.
+He married Maria Bosch in 1957, and they had three children, Reinhard, Andrea and Cornelius.

-First academic era

-He studied classical philology, history, and philosophy at the Universities of Erlangen and Munich (1950–1954), and obtained his doctorate in philosophy at Erlangen in 1955.
-Following his marriage, he became an assistant in course teaching at Erlangen for five years (1957–1961) and, then returned to his former university as lecturer for another five years (until 1966).
+He studied classical philology, history, and philosophy at the University of Erlangen and the Ludwig-Maximilians-Universität München (1950–1954), and obtained his doctorate in philosophy at Erlangen in 1955.
+Following his marriage, he became an assistant in course teaching at the University of Erlangen for five years (1957–1961) and, then returned to his former university as lecturer for another five years (until 1966).
 From early 1965 he worked as a junior fellow in the Center for Hellenic Studies in Washington, D.C. for one year.
 The first academic era of his life ended with a placement as professor of classical philology at Technische Universität Berlin (1966–1969), and as guest professor at Harvard University for a year (1968).

-Second academic era

 The start of a new era began in 1981 when his work of ancient Greek religious anthropology, Homo Necans (1972), was published in an Italian translation, followed in 1983 by an English translation.
 The book is today considered an outstanding account of concepts in Greek religion.
-He was professor of classical philology at the University of Zurich (1969–1996); visiting professor of classical literature at the University of California for two years (1977 and 1988); lecturer at Harvard in 1982; dean of the philosophical faculty I at Zürich (1986–1988); and presented the Gifford Lectures at the University of St Andrews in Scotland (1989).
+He was professor of classical philology at the University of Zurich (1969–1996); visiting professor of classical literature at the University of California for two years (1977 and 1988); lecturer at Harvard in 1982; dean of the philosophical faculty I at the University of Zurich (1986–1988); and presented the Gifford Lectures at the University of St Andrews in Scotland (1989).
 After holding these posts and receiving numerous honorary awards (including, in 1990, the Balzan Prize for the Study of the Ancient World), he retired as an emeritus in 1996.

-He died in Zürich, aged 84.
+He died on 11 March 2015 in Zürich, Switzerland.